Lease Accounting Project Executive Sponsor

 Strategic versus Tactical Approach

-At most companies, the leasing programs have been neglected – understaffed and underfunded with relatively weak systems, processes and controls.
-Executive Sponsors will face a challenging decision on how ambitious the project should be.
-Do we do just enough to comply with the implementation deadline, risking SOX compliance issues from weak systems, processes and controls after implementation?
-Or do we take a more strategic approach to the project by truly fixing the leasing program’s inefficiencies to develop a longer-term sustainable program?
+At most companies, the leasing programs have been neglected – understaffed and underfunded with relatively weak systems, processes, and controls.
+Executive sponsors will face a challenging decision on how ambitious the project should be.
+Should you do just enough to comply with the implementation deadline, risking SOX compliance issues from weak systems, processes, and controls after implementation?
+Or should you take a more strategic approach to the project by truly fixing the leasing program’s inefficiencies to develop a longer-term sustainable program?

 Subscribe to Weekly Updates on the New Lease Accounting Standards

 Enter your work email address below to start getting tips and best practices on data collection, budget planning, and project strategies delivered straight to your inbox.

 Learn More about the New Lease Accounting Standards

 With the deadlines for the new lease accounting standards approaching quickly, many companies are asking how software can help automate the tasks required for the transition period.
 US GAAP filers adopting ASC 842 will be required to provide three years of comparative reporting.

 Learn the differences between contract-level and asset-level lease accounting in this technical white paper.
 Review examples of the impact of asset-level decisions, judgments, and events for material handling, data center, and IT equipment.